md-al-mamun-dev/trie_data_structure_js_proj/README.md

  for those difference there is a slite difference of working performance between two function

       "  extractWordsFunc() function is recommended to use  "  - as it will perform better.

+findWordFrmPrefix() & findSafxFrmPrefixFunc()
+==
+       Parameters  (1)
+         a.
+Prefix of any word (mendatory)
+         b. array - of trie data structure (optional) Dependency
+         a. array
+         b.
+Global Variabls
+ Functionality
+ ===
+  Both function will give the same result, but works differently accroding to their functionality recommend to use "" findSafxFrmPrefixFunc() "" takes input of prefix of any word in the first peremeter, optionally takes array as second argument of the function, if second peremeter is provided, the function will look for the word inside this argument, not into the global array, if the second peremeter is not given, the function will look for word of having that prefix into the default array storage of word of trie data structure.